Gardener's Supply Company

-Gardener's Supply Company is an employee-owned company providing environmentally friendly gardening products and information through its website, catalogs, and retail stores.
+Gardener's Supply Company is a privately owned company providing environmentally friendly gardening products and information through its website, catalogs, and retail stores.

-The Gardener’s Supply Company headquarters in Burlington, Vermont include administrative offices, a retail store and display gardens.
-Additional retail stores and display gardens are located in Williston, Vermont, Lebanon, New Hampshire and Hadley, Massachusetts.
+The Gardener’s Supply Company headquarters in Burlington, Vermont, include administrative offices, a retail store and display gardens.
+Additional retail stores and display gardens are located in Williston, Vermont; Lebanon, New Hampshire; Greenland, New Hampshire; and Hadley, Massachusetts.